My 10 Most-Read Stories at The Big Outside

 By Michael Lanza

 Hiking and backpacking can be hard on your body—we all know that.
 But you can actually make it harder or easier, depending on how you do it.
-Over the years, I’ve learned various tricks to softening the blow of hard miles, and the strategies that help enable me to hike 20, 30, even 40 miles in a day can also make a difference whether you’re hiking five, 10, or 15 miles.
+Over the years, I’ve learned various tricks to softening the blow of hard miles, and the strategies that help enable me to hike 20, 30, even 40 miles in a day can also make a difference when you’re hiking five, 10, or 15 miles, too.
 While it’s natural to think that walking is walking and there’s no secrets to doing it better, like many endurance sports, there are ways to hike a trail more efficiently, conserving energy and reducing its physical toll.
 Read my advice on that before your next hike.

 See all of my stories about Idaho’s Sawtooth Mountains, including this one about hiking to some relatively accessible lakes, “Jewels of the Sawtooths: Backpacking to Alice, Hell Roaring, and Imogene Lakes.”